 Gratitude is a complex feeling that can be difficult for young children to understand and process.

-However, you can still teach toddlers and preschoolers about gratitude and being thankful.
+However, you can still start to teach toddlers and preschoolers about thankfulness and being grateful.

 A child’s understanding of complex emotions has to start with understanding more simple feelings.

 A study published in the British Journal of Developmental Psychology examined if there were developmental precursors to young children’s understanding of gratitude.

 This study showed that preschoolers who had a better understanding of emotions at age three, had a more complete understanding of gratitude by age five.

 This shows that certain emotional skills (for example, understanding feelings like happy, sad, angry, and scared) may have a positive effect on understanding gratitude and learning about thankfulness.

 Toddlers are able to express a wide range of emotions and this is a great age to start talking about different feelings.

 Talk with your children about what emotions they are feeling, how it makes them feel, and what other things make them feel that way.

 At first, you may need to give your child the words, such as saying, “You’re feeling mad that it’s time to leave the park.”

 But eventually, they will be able to name their feelings and tell you how certain situations make them feel.